speedbot40/GettingAndCleaningWeek4/ReadMe.md

 not included in the summary dataset.
-Therefore, for purposes of efficiency, the script first interrogates the features.txt data to determine which columns represent mean and standard deviation data and produces two vectors, one vector (featvec) representing the names of the relevant features and a second vector (featidvec) representing the indexes of those features in the values data.
+Therefore, for purposes of efficiency, the script first interrogates the features.txt data to determine which columns represent mean and standard deviation data and produces two vectors, one vector (featvec) representing the names of the relevant features and a second vector (featidvec) representing the column indexes of those features in the values data.

 The values in the featvec vector are then modified to make the feature names more descriptive.